Conservation and lighting

 - Glass

-Damage from light is a cumulative effect.
-The longer you leave an item exposed to light, the more damage it’ll do.
-Reducing the damage done by light means considering both intensity and the length of time exposed.
-For example, a delicate watercolour exposed to 50 lux for 100 hours will experience the same damage as if it was exposed to 100 lux for 50 hours.
+Light damage is cumulative.
+The longer you leave an item exposed to light, the more damage it causes.
+Reducing damage means considering both intensity and duration of exposure.
+A watercolour exposed to 50 lux for 100 hours suffers the same damage as one exposed to 100 lux for 50 hours.

-When measuring light in a museum, use annual light exposure levels for the most accurate assessment.
+Use annual light exposure levels for the most accurate assessment of light damage in your museum.

 Recommended annual exposure